Judge says civil trial over Trump’s real estate boasts could last three months

 The trial, which could also potentially take less than the three months the judge has allotted, will come as Trump is also preparing for trials in four different criminal cases filed against him in Florida, Georgia, New York and Washington D.C.

-Some of those trials could come near the height of the Republican presidential primary, where voters will be deciding whether to make Trump the party’s primary challenger to President Joe Biden.
+Some of those trials could come near the height of the Republican presidential primary season, when voters will be deciding whether to make Trump the party’s challenger to President Joe Biden.